Only a few IKEA blinds can be cut to size. The most popular ones are smart models like:

-IKEA SCHOTTIS blinds fixes
+IKEA SCHOTTIS BLINDS FIXES

-But sometimes, it just doesn’t stick well (like on my orange peel wall) or it will peel off after some time.
-My quick fix is to use a tension rod (which I got from Daiso).
+But sometimes, it just doesn’t stick well (like on my orange peel wall), or it will peel off after some time.
+My quick fix here is to use a tension rod (which I got from Daiso).

-The staples don’t look great, but it’s not very noticeable from far.
-I’m fine with it as it took me less than 2 minutes to get it over with, so it will have to do for now.
+The staples don’t look great, but it’s not very noticeable from a distance either.
+It’s also a remarkably quick fix that took me less than 2 minutes to get over with, so it will have to do for now.

 If you want a neater finish, use hot glue or sew a stitch across.

 Carousell user Neramani fancied up the plain IKEA blinds for Chinese New Year.
-“I just used a large clothes peg in the centre and used the Velcro strips already included in the SCHOTTIS blinds pack to Velcro both ends to each other.
-And added a pale gold ribbon that matched my other decor.”
+“I just used a large clothes peg in the centre and used the Velcro strips already included in the SCHOTTIS blinds pack to Velcro both ends to each other and added a pale gold ribbon that matched my other decor.”

 The KALLAX is awesome and stores a motherlode of stuff.
-But come on, it’s hard to keep it looking pretty and organised and co-ordinated.
-That’s where the SCHOTTIS shade comes in and gives us an easy cover up for the KALLAX.
-See the tutorial.
+But come on, it’s hard to keep it looking pretty, organised, and coordinated, all at the same time!

 If you use the top of your wardrobes to store “stuff”, the SCHOTTIS shade is an easy way to cover up the top and give your eyes some rest.